 However, there’s good news!
 We have compiled a collection of tips and strategies, all supported by scientific research, that will assist you in overcoming sciatica and enjoying a life without pain.

-Identifying the Source of Your Sciatica Pain
+What are the source of your Sciatica Pain

 To deal with sciatica, it is important to figure out what is causing it.
 Things like a slipped disc, muscle cramps, being pregnant, or stiff muscles in your back might be the reason.
 The way to ease the pain and stop it from coming back depends on what is actually causing it.